aetperf/aetperf.github.io/_posts/2022-03-03-Applying-a-row-wise-function-to-a-Pandas-dataframe.md

     )
 ```

-In the following, we may try several of these row-wise functions for a given dataframe looping method, depending on how the dataframe rows are returned by this method.
+In the following, we may try several of these row-wise functions for a given dataframe looping method, depending on how the dataframe rows are returned by the method.

 ## Pandas built-in vectorization